NASA-AMMOS/aerie-mission-model-template/README.md

   brew install --cask temurin
   ```

   Make sure you update your `JAVA_HOME` environment variable.
-For example with [Zsh](https://www.zsh.org/) you can set your `.zshrc` to:
+For example with [Zsh](https://www.zsh.org/) you can update your `.zshrc` with:

   ```sh
   export JAVA_HOME="/Library/Java/JavaVirtualMachines/temurin-19.jdk/Contents/Home"
   ```

 - Set `GITHUB_USERNAME` and `GITHUB_TOKEN` environment variables so you can download the Aerie Maven packages from the [GitHub Maven package registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).
-For example with Zsh you can set your `.zshrc`:
+For example with Zsh you can update your `.zshrc` with:

   ```sh
   export GITHUB_USERNAME=""